veebee4/catnip-cove/README.md

 * My College Tutor, Rachel Furlong for always being so helpful and providing great guidance.

 # *Copyrights*
- (An e-commerce Full Stack Developer Project)
+ (An e-commerce Full Stack Developer Project for educational purposes only)